petedanielsmith/HealthcareInsuranceDataAnalyticsProject/README.md

 ## Ethical considerations

-The data was already anonymised and contained no data that could be used to identify an individual so there were no ethical concerns.
+- The data was already anonymised and contained no data that could be used to identify an individual so there were no ethical concerns.

 ## Unfixed Bugs

+- No unfixed bugs remaining

 ## Development Roadmap